-He can also be seen in the series, Reza and Jenny’s Food Academy, is currently broadcasting across the Food Network, where Reza co-presents 25 episodes with Jenny Morris, teaching dishes and techniques from world cuisine.
+He can also be seen in the series, Reza and Jenny’s Food Academy, broadcast by Food Network, where Reza co-presents 25 episodes with Jenny Morris, teaching dishes and techniques from world cuisine.

 The British Curry Awards awarded Reza the special recognition award 2015 for his contribution to the UK curry industry.

-Reza has a wealth of experience on the food festival circuit, headlining most recently at The Good Food and Wine Shows Durban, Cape Town, Jo’burg, Kuwait Food Festival, The Taste of Dubai, Taste of Abu Dhabi, Leicester Food Festival, Russia Food Festival as well as BBC Good Food Shows.
+Reza has a wealth of experience on the food festival circuit, headlining most recently at The Good Food and Wine Shows Durban, Cape Town, Jo’burg, Kuwait Food Festival, The Taste of Dubai, Taste of Abu Dhabi, Leicester Food Festival, Moscow Food Festival as well as BBC Good Food Shows.
 He was one of the UK’s most eminent chefs who took part in the 2018 Padstow Food Festival.